Skip to main content

 Selective Estrogen Receptor Modulators (SERMs) Act as estrogen agonists in bone, while being antagonists in other tissues.
 Raloxifene (in specific contexts)

 The decision to implement these interventions is highly individualized, considering factors such as baseline bone density, fracture risk, and the duration of AI therapy.
-A collaborative approach with your healthcare provider ensures that your is meticulously managed while you pursue your primary therapeutic goals.
+A collaborative approach with your healthcare provider ensures that your bone health is meticulously managed while you pursue your primary therapeutic goals.

 Academic